Cavenagh Bridge

 Cavenagh Bridge is a pedestrian bridge that spans across the Singapore River.
-Located in the Downtown Core Planning Area of Singapore's Central Area, Cavenagh is the oldest bridge in Singapore.
-Opened in 1869 to commemorate Singapore's new Crown colony of the Straits Settlements status in 1867, it is the oldest bridge in Singapore that exists in its original form.
+Located near the river's mouth in the Downtown Core Planning Area of Singapore's Central Area, it is the oldest bridge in Singapore that exists in its original form.
+Opened in November 1869 to commemorate Singapore's Crown colony of the Straits Settlements status in 1867, the bridge's steel structure was created in and imported from Glasgow, Scotland.
+It was designed by chief engineer George Chancellor Collyer and consulting engineer Rowland Mason Ordish.